influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 191: Add --password flag to user password command to allow bypassing interactive prompt.
 208: Bind --skip-verify flag to INFLUX_SKIP_VERIFY environment variable.
 Bug Fixes
 35: Fix interactive password collection & color rendering in PowerShell.
 97: org members list no longer hangs on organizations with more than 10 members.
 109: Detect & warn when inputs to write contain standalone CR characters.
+122: dashboards command now accepts --org flag, or falls back to default org in config.
+140: Return a consistent error when responses fail to decode, with hints for OSS- our Cloud-only commands.

+## Bug Fixes

+35: Fix interactive password collection & color rendering in PowerShell.
+97: org members list no longer hangs on organizations with more than 10 members.
+109: Detect & warn when inputs to write contain standalone CR characters.